Wills and Probate: everything you need to know

 What is an executor?

-An executor is the person who is responsible for ensuring that your estate is properly wound up; that all returns are made to HM Revenue and Customs; the Will is proved; liabilities are paid; and the remaining assets distributed in accordance with the terms of your Will.
+An executor is the person who is responsible for ensuring that your estate is properly administered; that all returns are made to HM Revenue and Customs; the Will is proved; liabilities are paid; and the remaining assets distributed in accordance with the terms of your Will.
 If there is no Will this person is called an administrator.

 Can executors also be beneficiaries?

+Yes.
 Executors can also be beneficiaries and very often are.

 Who should I choose to be my witnesses?